Updated: March 11th, 2021

 With its bright color scheme contrasted by its black frame, you’ve probably seen this chair in many Internet cafes.
 Indeed, the design of the chair makes it look like it was taken out of a race car from Need for Speed or Gran Turismo.

 The chair boasts a high curved and breathable polyurethane leather back and bucket seat, with a removable headrest and adjustable lumbar cushion that support your real-life avatar as you personalize your virtual one.
-You’d be hard pressed to find these features in a gaming chair under $200, let alone $100.

 The easily lockable tilt adjustment lets you toggle between working, reading, relaxing, and lying modes, with an impressive tilt range unparalleled in most office chairs.
 In fact, this gaming chair relines all the way back to 180 degrees- perfect for recharging your batteries after being thoroughly pwned by your opponents.